aleksa-sukovic/base-api-lumen/README.md

 ## What have I learned

-* A lot of software modeling techniques. (more than I can list)
+* A lot of software modeling techniques (more than I can list).
 * Laravel/Lumen.
 * PHP.